 Filmmaker Kyle Frager of NeverStopExploring journeyed inland from his Southern California home to the Salton Sea, a human-made saline lake that sits in between the Imperial Valley and Coachella Valley on the San Andreas Fault.
 This whole area was once considered a successful golf resort in the 1950s, with luminaries such as Frank Sinatra making appearances to promote the lifestyle.

-The resort ultimately failed as the lake became overwrought with salt, pollution and prodigious algal blooms that emit a noxious sulphurous odor.
+The resort ultimately failed as the lake became overwrought with salt, pollution, and prodigious algal blooms that emit a noxious sulfurous odor.
 All of this has proven extremely fatal to fish, although some tilapia remain.
-What remains at this point in time is a dry, dessicated land with very low population and lots of very funky art.
-While this area seems abandoned, as of April 2018, California’s Natural Resource Agency is evaluating 11 proposals to revive and restore the area.
+What remains at this point in time is a dry, desiccated land with a very low population and lots of very funky art.

 My first travel documentary about a strange yet fascinating place in California’s Imperial Valley – The Salton Sea.
 I encourage you to read more about the lake’s history and the current ecological crisis it has become.